Breach of Contract Notice Fill out the template

 This notice will be sent in relation to the general laws of contract.
 The law applicable to a specific contract will largely depend upon the nature of that contract.

-It is useful to note that, in most cases, a court claim for a breach has a time limit of six years from the date of the breach.
-This means that any claim should be brought before the expiry of that period.
+It is useful to note that, in most cases, a court claim for a breach of contract has a time limit of 6 years (section 2 and section 5 of the Limitation Act 1980).
+This means that any claim should be brought before the expiry of that period

 Help from a lawyer